BSaunders95/movie-finder.web/README.md

 # Movie Finder Web
-An application to display movie data requested by [movie-finder.api]("https://github.com/BSaunders95/movie-finder.api")
+An application to display movie data requested from the `movie-finder.api`

 ## Requirements
 In order to run the application locally you'll need the following installed on your machine: